 1. Organize your chore cards by room.

 I organized the chore cards by room.
 There is one card per room or area in our house.
 We live in a very modest townhouse so there aren’t many spaces to clean.
 You can start with just a few rooms and add more as your children become more confident.

 We have a card for the foyer, living room, kitchen, bedroom, master bath, and half-bath.
 You may need more, depending on the size of your home.
-Because all houses are different I have a few sheets with different rooms printed, there is a sheet of blank chore cards that you can print to make your own.
+Because all houses are different I have a few sheets with different rooms printed, plus you’ll find a sheet of blank chore cards that you can print to make your own.